ernesst/Utrack/README.md

 - 0.1 intial release

 ## Requierments
-- Depending of the Ubuntu Touch version and AppArmor security, you might need to run this app in an iperspace.
+- Depending of the Ubuntu Touch version and AppArmor security, you might need to run this app into an iperspace.
 See https://open-store.io/app/iperspace.emanuelesorce Currently RC and Stable requires this tool.
-- Terminal app has to be allow to run in background with the app ubuntu tweak.
+- Terminal app has to be allowed to run in background with the app ubuntu tweak tool https://open-store.io/app/ut-tweak-tool.sverzegnassi.

 ## Howto use it